 Many singers and conductors experience excessive muscular effort in performance, which can greatly interfere with their ability to perform well.

-This informative Introductory Lecture and Demonstration will introduce you to the Interactive Teaching Method (ITM) approach to the Alexander Technique.
-You will learn some key concepts that you can apply immediately, to improve your mental and physical performance.
+This informative Introductory Lecture and Demonstration introduced attendees to the Interactive Teaching Method (ITM) approach to the Alexander Technique.
+Attendees learned some key concepts that you can apply immediately, to improve your mental and physical performance.

 By learning more about ourselves and the principles which govern all movement behaviour, we can greatly improve the quality of our performance, and greatly enhance the quality of our lives in general.